Flor-e/ProjectSparkle/README.md

 ## Building with ChatGPT

  I am doing this fully with the help of ChatGPT (the free version).
-So why the name ProjectSprakle, you ask?
-Good question!
-I wanted a cute name for my GPT-assistant and I named him SparkleGPT.
+For the occasion I have named my GPT-assistant "SparkleGPT".
 I hope we can spark some cool stuff together.

  We use Bing Chat as our side-kick, because as of yet the free version of ChatGPT can't browse or create images and sometimes that helps me to get unstuck.